jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 for another string, which is also logged to the console.
 This all happens once, when the extension is activated when the user opens JupyterLab.

 We can do something more interesting than that!
+Let's:

 * Display some content in a {term}`main area widget`
 * Add a launcher button to open that widget